Trump impeachment trial to focus on his attacks on election

 A Capitol Police officer died from injuries suffered in the attack, and police shot and killed a woman.
 Three other people died in what authorities said were medical emergencies.

 Under Senate procedure, the trial is to start soon after the House delivers the article of impeachment.
-That could mean starting at 1 p.m. on Inauguration Day.
-The ceremony at the Capitol starts at noon.
+The soonest the calendar has senators back in session is Tuesday.

 House Speaker Nancy Pelosi has not said when she will take the crucial next step to transmit the impeachment article to the Senate.
 After Trump’s first impeachment, in 2019, she withheld the articles for some time to set the stage for the Senate action.